Vision+X: A Survey on Multimodal Learning in the Light of Data: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{e} are perceiving and communicating with the world via a multisensory human system, by seeing the objects, hearing the sound, speaking the language, as well as writing and reading the texts.
-The information from various sources is usually processed by different parts of the human brain~\cite{wallace2002histochemical,alain2001and,bornkessel2015neurobiological}.
-For example, the occipital lobe in our brain is the primary visual processing center for identifying and interpreting the distance and locations of visually seen objects, while the auditory information is usually processed by the temporal lobe to understand what we hear.
-Language areas of the brain, also known as Wernicke's area, are located in the posterior superior temporal lobe, taking the main responsibility to comprehend written and spoken languages.
-Other information processing, such as touching and movement coordination, are similarly handled by separate parts of the brain to constitute a complex, yet harmonious and unified human sensing system.
-The sophisticated divisions of human neural processing imply the fact that the information from different modalities shall possess intrinsically distinguishable natures, but also share some commonness at the same time, which motivates us to think about the multimodal machine learning problem in the light of data in this survey paper.
+\IEEEPARstart{W}{e} perceive and communicate with the world through a multisensory human system, by seeing objects, hearing sounds, speaking languages, as well as writing and reading texts.
+The information from these varied sources is processed by different parts of the human brain, as indicated by~\cite{wallace2002histochemical,alain2001and,bornkessel2015neurobiological}.
+For instance, the occipital lobe acts as the primary center for visual processing, interpreting the distance and locations of objects, while the temporal lobe processes auditory information, helping us understand sounds.
+Language comprehension, facilitated by Wernicke's area in the posterior superior temporal lobe, is crucial for decoding both written and spoken words.
+Other sensory information, such as touch and movement, is processed by distinct brain areas.
+These integrated yet distinct functions form a complex and harmonious human sensing system.
+The specialized divisions in human neural processing, which highlight both unique and shared characteristics across different modalities, inspire us to think about the multimodal machine learning problem in the light of data in this paper.

 Historically, the vision, audio and textual data were usually studied in separate research fields (\textit{i.e.}, computer vision, digital signal processing, and natural language processing).
 With the ultimate objective to bring true intelligence to machines, the research in Artificial Intelligence (AI) nowadays has gone far beyond the exploitation of a single perception perspective but entered an era where the interplay of multiple sensing systems is studied in a collaborative way just as in human brain systems.
 As the research of multimodal learning has become increasingly popular in recent years, we present a survey that not only studies the technical development of recent literature but also elaborates on the data characteristics, as well as examines the connections between the logic of such technical designs and their respective data natures.